Murder of Karin Grech

 Karin Maria Grech (1962 - 28 December 1977) was the daughter of Professor Edwin Grech, then head of the department of obstetrics and gynecology at St. Luke's Hospital, Malta.

 In 1977, aged 15, she was killed by a letterbomb addressed to her father.
-In the presence of her brother Kevin (then 10 years old), she opened the package, which she thought to be a present since it was covered in wrapping paper.
-The bomb exploded, and she died half an hour later at St. Luke's Hospital, due to severe burns on various parts of her body.
+Three days after Christmas Day, in the presence of her brother Kevin (then 10 years old), she opened the brown envelope to find a "small, pen-box shaped parcel in Christmas wrapping" Karin opened the package, the bomb exploded, and she died half an hour later at St. Luke's Hospital, due to severe burns on various parts of her body.
 At her funeral Mass, Archbishop Mikiel Gonzi called the murder of Karin Grech "the first terrorist act in the country".